JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 wonder whether the lack of precision would have made a perspective correct interpolation not doable or not look better enough to justify the computational cost.

+Now, I'll go play Crash Bandicoot again, admire the jitter and wobble, and get sad once more at the realisation that my reflexes really are not what they used to be.